tekist/tekist.github.io/_posts/2023-08-22-ultalights2d.md

   <a href="{{ "/assets/images/lightmesh.webp" | relative_url }}" target="_blank">
     <img src="{{ "/assets/images/lightmesh.webp" | relative_url }}" alt="Shadow geometry screenshot">
   </a>
-  <figcaption>Shadow geometry produced from a light placed in the center of the screen</figcaption>
+  <figcaption>Shadow geometry produced from an unseen light source placed in the center of the screen</figcaption>
 </figure>

 At run-time, a configurable grid of polygons is generated via [the gift wrapping algorithm](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm) for the world's geometry.
 Any polygonal shape can be used for the lighting, but this only produces convex polygons due to a limitation of the physics engine.
 To project shadows, an index of the vertices of this static geometry is kept in memory.